HomeBlogGTM Strategy

 GTM Strategy

-Oct 12, 2025 7 min read
+Mar 18, 2026 7 min read

-How to Read a Job Posting Pattern?
+How to Read a Job Posting Pattern

-Why?
-Because they’re reading the headline, not the story.
+They read the headline, not the story.

-• What’s currently broken in their organization
+• What is currently broken inside the organization

-• Which initiatives have budget approval
+• Which initiatives already have budget approval

 • What problems they need solved in the next 90 days